Black Sheep (Gin Wigmore song)

 "Black Sheep" is a song by Gin Wigmore from her album Gravel & Wine.
 It was released as a single on 26 September 2011.

 Charts

 Music video

 A music video for "Black Sheep" was released on 12 October 2011.

-Use in popular culture
+Use in other media

 The song appeared in episode 12, season 8 of television series Grey's Anatomy, in episode 2, season 2 of Teen Wolf, and in episode 5, season 5 of The Good Wife, and she appeared singing it on Gift of Revenge, a segment of ABC's television show Revenge in season 2, episode 7.
 Wigmore performed the song on a season 10 episode of The Ellen DeGeneres Show.
 A snippet of the song was used for the trailer of the movie The Other Woman.
 The song was also used in a trailer for season 2 of Orange Is the New Black.
 The song was used in a 2017 commercial for the Nissan Rogue.

-It was also used in the 2018 video game "Far Cry 5".
+It was also used in the 2018 video game Far Cry 5.